M66B/FairEmail/FAQ.md

 OAuth for Office365 accounts is supported, but Microsoft does not offer OAuth for Outlook, Live and Hotmail accounts (yet?).

-OAuth access for Yahoo! was requested, but Yahoo! never responded to the request.
+OAuth access for Yahoo was requested, but Yahoo never responded to the request.
 OAuth for AOL [was deactivated](https://www.programmableweb.com/api/aol-open-auth) by AOL.
-Verizon owns both AOL and Yahoo!, collectively named [Oath inc](https://en.wikipedia.org/wiki/Verizon_Media).
+Verizon owns both AOL and Yahoo, collectively named [Oath inc](https://en.wikipedia.org/wiki/Verizon_Media).
-So, it is reasonable to assume that OAuth is not supported by Yahoo! anymore too.
+So, it is reasonable to assume that OAuth is not supported by Yahoo anymore too.

 <br />